 The First Decade

-Here is what is what the first ten years would look like (please scroll to right to see extra years)
+Here is what the first ten years would look like:

 - This means that the major determinant of your retirement nest egg in your early years is your savings rate (it accounts for 70% of your savings at 10 years).